vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

 ----------

-   .. _propNumElements:
+   .. _propDeleteKey:

-   .. c:member:: VSPropNumElements propNumElements
+   .. c:member:: VSPropDeleteKey propDeleteKey

-      typedef int (VS_CC \*VSPropNumElements)(const VSMap_ \*map, const char \*key)
+      typedef int (VS_CC \*VSPropDeleteKey)(VSMap_ \*map, const char \*key)

-      Returns the number of elements associated with a key in a property map.
+      Removes the property with the given key.
+All values associated with the key are lost.

-      Returns -1 if there is no such key in the map.
+      Returns 0 if the key isn't in the map.
+Otherwise it returns 1.

 ----------